 We intend to diversify our brand portfolio and mix of hospitality offerings.
 Since 2016, we have launched a variety of new brands to cater to varying customer needs and preferences, including Atour Light, Atour X, Atour S, ZHOTEL and A.T.
 House.
 We also collaborated with a variety of reputable third-party brands to develop our themed hotel brands and properties.
-Going forward, we plan to establish new brands and further collaboration that we have launched or may launch in the future may not achieve anticipated returns.
+Going forward, we plan to establish new brands and further collaborate with third-party brands to diversify our brand portfolio.
+However, any new brands or new co-branding collaboration that we have launched or may launch in the future may not achieve anticipated returns.
 The development of a new brand requires significant upfront market research and accurate prediction of customer preferences, followed by hotel development process that takes a considerable amount of time.
 We may not possess enough knowledge or experience in expanding into these new market segments and we may face more competition in such new market segments.
-We cannot assure you that our efforts in developing new hotel and co-branding cullaboration will be successful.
+We cannot assure you that our efforts in developing new hotel and co-branding collaboration will be successful.
 If a new hotel brand or a co-branding initiative is not well received by our customers, we may not be able to generate sufficient revenue to offset related costs and expenses, and our overall financial performance and condition may be adversely affected.